coolinmc6/front-end-dev/questions-javascript.md

 - Source: [https://www.educative.io/collection/page/5679346740101120/5707702298738688/5676830073815040](https://www.educative.io/collection/page/5679346740101120/5707702298738688/5676830073815040)

+[[↑] Back to top](#top)

 ### What is `this` in JavaScript (and how does it work)?

 - At the time of execution of every function, the JavaScript engine sets a property to the function called `this` which refer to the current execution context. `this` always refers to an object and depends on how the function is called.
 There are 7 different cases where the value of `this` varies:
-    + In the global context or inside a function this refers to the window object.
+    + In the global context or inside a function `this` refers to the window object.
-    + Inside IIFE (immediate invoking function) if you use "use strict", value of this is undefined.
-To pass access window inside IIFE with "use strict", you have to pass this.
+    + Inside IIFE (immediate invoking function) if you use "use strict", the value of `this` is undefined.
+To pass access window inside IIFE with "use strict", you have to pass `this`.
     + While executing a function in the context of an object, the object becomes the value of this
-    + Inside a setTimeout function, the value of this is the window object.
+    + Inside a setTimeout function, the value of `this` is the window object.
-    + If you use a constructor (by using new keyword) to create an object, the value of this will refer to the newly created object.
+    + If you use a constructor (by using `new` keyword) to create an object, the value of `this` will refer to the newly created object.
-    + You can set the value of this to any arbitrary object by passing the object as the first parameter of bind, call or apply
+    + You can set the value of `this` to any arbitrary object by passing the object as the first parameter of `bind`, `call` or `apply`
-    + For dom event handler, value of this would be the element that fired the event
+    + For a DOM event handler, value of `this` would be the element that fired the event

 - Source: [http://www.thatjsdude.com/interview/js2.html#this](http://www.thatjsdude.com/interview/js2.html#this)

+[[↑] Back to top](#top)

 ### Explain "hoisting".

-- A simple definition of *hoisting* is the declaration of functions and variables "moved" to the top of the current scope.
+- *Hoisting* in JavaScript is when the declaration of functions and variables is "moved" to the top of the current scope.
 - Your code isn't magically being moved to the top - what's actualy happening is that your declarations are added to memory during the compile phase.
 - Here are some examples to show how it applies to variables and functions and some take-aways to remember: